kryptonx2/RootNetC2/README.md

 # RootNetC2

-RootNetC2 Is a reverse shell Command and control Server.
+RootNetC2 Is a  Command and control Server.
 And using the Compromissed server as a bot to DDoS Servers.